Darialyphia/roguelite/docs/DESIGN_DOCUMENT.md

 Units cannot act the turn they are summoned (unless specified otherwise on the card text).

-Units have 3 Action Points (called AP) that refreshes every turn.
-AP are used by the unit to perform actions.
+Units can usually only be summoned nearby its player's altar, but some effects may circumvent this restriction.

 ### Movement

-Unit can move on the board by spending one AP per tile.
+Unit can move up to 2 hexes on the board.

 A unit is no longer able to move during their turn once they have attacked.

-### Attacks
+### Attack

 Unit can attack another nearby unit (although a card may have special effects that allows attacking other attack patterns).

 The first attack in a turn costs 1 AP.

-Subsequent attacks in the same turn will cost two more AP per additional attack (Second attack costs 2 ap, third attack costs 3 AP, etc...).
-Hence, under normal circumstances, a unit will only be able to perform one attack per turn.

 Attacked units can counterattack.
 A counterattack means the unit will attack back the attacker, if able to.
 For example, some units are ranged but cannot attack in melee range, so when attack in melee range, they will not counterattack.

-By default, units will counter attack only once per turn, but some units could do it many times.

-A unit will counterattack event if it was destroyed by the attacker.
+A unit will counterattack even if it was destroyed by the attacker.
 A killing blow will not prevent a counterattack.

 ### Abilities